zeeerwaz4-coder/Wacky/README.md

 # Wacky
-Ai chatbotvweb app using Openai and Cloudflare Pages
+Ai chatbot web app using Openai and Cloudflare Pages